 We are all part of Mother Earth, an indivisible, living community of interrelated forms.
 It is clearly evident that all forms of exploitation, abuse and contamination have caused great destruction to Mother Earth.

 At the Earth Summit Rio+20, a delegation of Rights of Mother Earth has delivered to the UN Secretary General Ban Ki-moon, 116,758 individual signatures from 113 nations plus signatures of leaders from 189 organizations representing 644,042 people who support this call.
+These signatures were collected manually by friends around the world as well as on other petition sites.
 We are thankful to all those who signed thus far.

 We are will continue to collect signatures until we reach one million and will present them to The United Nations again.
 With your support we will make the call for Rights of Nature until it is realized.